-Colored by influences ranging from the Beatles to Baroque, with 'Horizontal' the Bee Gees crafted a near perfect pop record.
-Sessions began in the summer of 1967, with the band producing along with Robert Stigwood and moving towards an even more sophisticated sound than was featured on their previous work.
+Colored by influences ranging from the Beatles to baroque, Horizontal emerged as a near-perfect pop record.
+Sessions began in the summer of 1967, with the Bee Gees producing along with Robert Stigwood.
+Together, they moved toward an even more sophisticated sound than was featured on their previous work.

 Strings abound and glisten over the brilliantly crafted Gibb compositions.
-The album kicks off the the gorgeous 'World,' which features a nice pounding piano intro and some killer guitar bursts throughout.
+The album kicks off the the gorgeous "World," which features a nice, pounding piano intro and some killer guitar bursts throughout.
 The song was released as a single and became a big hit worldwide, but remained only an LP track in America.
-'Lemons Never Forget' was a jab at things going on in the Beatles empire at the time.
-"It was all over the industry that Apple was in disarray and that the Beatles were breaking up" said Barry Gibb in the liner notes to the re-mastered edition of 'Horizontal,' "It was a was a bit of a send up on Apple."
+"Lemons Never Forget" was a jab at things going on in the Beatles empire at the time.
+"It was all over the industry that Apple was in disarray and that the Beatles were breaking up," Barry Gibb said in the liner notes for the re-mastered edition of Horizontal.
+"It was a was a bit of a send up on Apple."

-One of the band's finest moments on record, 'The Earnest Of Being George,' is a grooving rocker with pure psychedelic overtones.
-If you told someone this was an out-take from the Beatles' 'Revolver' they'd buy it!
-It's pounding drums and fuzz guitars are definitive of the era.
-Barry says the song was "in the realm of just being as abstract as possible, going for the musical adventure."
-'Harry Braaf' is a pumping little rocker about a race car driver that itself races along in fine fashion, while 'Day Time Girl' is one of the most beautiful songs in the Bee Gees catalog.
-Backed by strings and acoustic guitar, Robin Gibb puts forth one of his most gorgeous vocal performances.
+"Harry Braaf" is a pumping little rocker about a race-car driver that itself races along in fine fashion, while "Day Time Girl" is one of the most beautiful songs in the Bee Gees catalog.
+Backed by strings and acoustic guitar, Robin Gibb puts forth one of his most accomplished vocal performances.
 It's a hidden gem in the Bee Gee library.